 Upcoming Events

-Koreisha Senior Care & Advocacy and JAMA are also planning another Nikkei Health Fair in November of 2024, and our host will be the Maryknoll Catholic Church, and I will keep you posted as the date draws near.
+Koreisha Senior Care & Advocacy and JAMA are also planning another Nikkei Health Fair in October or November of 2025, and our host will be the Maryknoll Catholic Church, and I will keep you posted as the date draws near.

 Past Events